Illinois / Whiteside County

 What is the weather like in Morrison, IL year-round?

-Morrison experiences all four seasons, with warm summers reaching up to 83°F and chilly winters dipping to 13°F. The city receives about 37 inches of annual rainfall and enjoys sunshine 57% of the year, providing residents with a pleasant and varied climate.
-Seasonal changes allow for a range of outdoor activities throughout the year.
+Morrison experiences four distinct seasons, with warm summers reaching highs of 83°F and cold winters dipping to 13°F. The area receives about 37 inches of rainfall annually and enjoys sunshine on 57% of days.
+This climate offers residents a balanced mix of outdoor opportunities year-round.

 Winter